SchmidtDSE/maize-loss-climate-experiment/README.md

 # Maize Loss Climate Experiment
-Study looking at how climate change may change loss rates for insurance by simulating maize outcomes via a neural network and Monte Carlo.
+Study looking at how climate change may impact loss rates for insurance by simulating maize outcomes via a neural network and Monte Carlo.
+This includes interactive tools to understand results and a pipeline to build a paper discussing findings.

 <br>